Registering a death

 - Tell us once

-If it is not convenient for you to attend the Register Office in the district where the death took place details of the death may be given at any Register Office in England or Wales.
-The registration officer in the district where the death details were taken will forward the information to the district where the death occurred.
+If you are unable to attend the Register Office in the district where the death took place details of the death may be given at your local register office in England or Wales which is known as “a death by declaration”.
+In this scenario details about the death are taken and then posted to the registration officer in the district where the death occurred who will then register the death and issue death certificates and relevant funeral paperwork.

 In order of preference the following people are qualified to register a death:

 - a relative of the deceased present at the death

 - a relative of the deceased in attendance during the last illness.